 The Role of the Client

 Clients must understand that the responsibility cuts both ways.
 An effective criminal solicitor will have his or her own demands of the client to ensure that he or she is well equipped to achieve the result.
-The old fashioned deference of just leaving it to the professional who ‘knows best' should be considered an embarrassing relic of the professions which has no place in good criminal representation.
+The old fashioned deference of just leaving it to the professional who ‘knows best' should be considered an embarrassing relic of the profession which has no place in good criminal representation.